The Van Alen

 Feeding birds is not permitted.
 Bird droppings damage the building and are particularly unpleasant for anyone living in the lower apartments.

-Other recycling facilities are available at our local tip in Wilson Avenue, BN2 5PD
+Recycling facilities are available at our local tip: Wilson Avenue, BN2 5PD

 - Fire doors to the stairs must be kept closed at all times

 - Fire doors within the living areas of each flat should remain closed whenever possible

 - The outer hallways must remain free of all items, including flammable wall hangings

 - Bathroom and kitchen air extractors should be serviced and cleaned regularly to remove dust and fluff which may ignite and cause a fire